INSIDE: The Ultimate Guide to Brooklyn Bridge for Kids. Updated 2019.

-Walking across the Brooklyn Bridge is one of New York City’s must-do experiences, but what about the Brooklyn Bridge for kids?
+Walking across the Brooklyn Bridge is one of New York City’s must-do experiences with epic views of the Manhattan skyline, but what about the Brooklyn Bridge for kids?

 Should you do the Brooklyn Bridge walk with kids, or is it too much, or too boring?